Muscovy Duck ( Catch Clean & Cook ) with the Iguana Man

 Chapters

-3. 14:04Processing: Scalding and Plucking
+3. 14:04Processing and Plucking

-5. 22:28Cooking: Traditional Curry Duck
+5. 22:28Cooking Traditional Curry Duck

 Frequently Asked Questions

-How are Muscovy ducks harvested for cooking?
+How are Muscovy ducks captured for a 'catch and cook' demonstration?

 Related News